opendatasoft/elasticsearch-plugin-geoshape/README.md

  - centroid : geoPoint representing shape centroid

 Geo mapper computes, depending on shape length, a specific precision for each shape (corresponding to `precision` parameter).
-This precision can be boost with `boost_precision` parameter.
+This precision can be boosted with `boost_precision` parameter.

-Its parameters are slightly different than geoshape ones :
+Its parameters are slightly different than geoshape ones:
  - tree : geohash or quadtree
  - distance_error_pct : same as geo_shape type
  - boost_precision : double that can be used to boost shape precision.
-Between 0 and 1, default to 0.
+Between 0 and 1, defaults to 0.

 ### Geoshape aggregation

-`geoshape` aggregation is a multi buckets aggregation that returns a bucket for each shape.
+`geoshape` aggregation is a multi-bucket aggregation that returns a bucket for each shape.

 `geoshape` parameters are :
  - field : a wkb field.
 (Maybe change to `geo` type field instead)
  - size : restrict number of results
  - output_format : define output shape format ('wkt', 'wkb', 'geojson').
-Default to geojson
+Defaults to geojson
  - simplify : used to simplify aggregated shapes.
-Take a parameter dict
+Takes a parameter dict
   - zoom : level of zoom.
 Mandatory in simplify dict
   - algorithm : algorithm used for shape simplification (DOUGLAS_PEUCKER, TOPOLOGY_PRESERVING).
 Default to DOUGLAS_PEUCKER
  - clipped : used to return a shape that are clipped to a defined envelope.
 Take a dict.
 WARNING, when used, zoom must be set in simplify in order to work (will be fixed in a future release)
   - envelope : elasticsearch envelope where shapes must be clipped on.
 Mandatory when clipped is used
-  - buffer : number of pixels add to envelope for clipping
+  - buffer : number of pixels added to envelope for clipping

 Example of use :
 ```